Simon666Z/SwissSafe/README.md

-# StaySafe - Product Legality Checker
+# SwissSafe - Product Legality Checker

 An AI-powered web application that checks if products from TEMU or SHEIN are legal for sale or import in Switzerland.